 If you've been divorced, there's no getting around dealing with ex spouses, especially if you have children.
+You want to get on with your life, but part of you is still tied to the past.
 This can be a hot button issue not only for the spouses that got divorced, but also for their new partners in life.

 Question: How do you handle it if your fiancé is still close to an ex, even if they ended their relationship 20 years ago?
 What bothers me is that he talks to her more than he talks to any of his other friends.
 He tells her a lot of personal information... things that he should only be talking to me about.
 He also thinks that it should be okay with me to let him go out to lunch with her every once in a while without me.
 I'm not okay with it!
 He was also married before, and his ex-wife didn't allow this, so why should I?
 Am I wrong for not feeling comfortable with this?

 Gloria's Answer: Instead of asking yourself if you are wrong for feeling this way, I'd love for you take a few minutes and ask yourself why you are feeling this way.
 More than anything else, I'm hearing that you are afraid of all the "what if's" associated with your fiancé in this relationship.
 Why?
 Is there an underlying feeling of distrust there that is building up inside of you?